 Where in your life can you find pockets of time that you can fill with small tasks like brainstorming, making lists or reading?

 I was not going to be one of those moms who entertained my kid with an iDevice.
 Until I became one.
 It turns out there are some really well designed fun and educational games for toddlers that Bean really loves.
 She also enjoys looking at photos and videos on my phone.
 She gets to watch her life on replay, and I get a few minutes to finish something.

 Are there any areas where you could relax a principle, whether it is letting your child watch an educational show one hour a week, or eating pre-prepared food a little more often?

 7. I matched tasks to my energy level.

 I am not a morning person.
 But I have a toddler who wakes up at 6AM, if not earlier.
 With that early start and a full day of keeping up with her, my brain is toast by dinner.
 I used to be able to work long into the night but that is no longer an option.
 Now my most productive times of day are late morning and early afternoon.
 So I have scheduled my childcare over those windows two days a week and I do my heavy lifting tasks then.
 Whenever else I find time during the day I do easy stuff – making idea lists, commenting on blogs and responding to emails, for example.

 What is your most mentally productive time of day?
 What can you do to clear yourself some space during that window?

 Little bits of time do add up, and using that time efficiently will get you where you want to go.
 I have more posts planned on how to plan out a project and how to be super efficient!
-If you haven’t already, sign up for the mailing list in the upper right side there to get notified of new posts to this blog.
+If you haven’t already, sign up for the mailing list to get notified of new posts to this blog.